raziullah-khann/TYPESCRIPT/README.md

-# Installation Of Tools or Envoronment
+# Installation Of Tools or Environment
 1.install NodeJs
 2.install Vs Code